WeirdMidas/UperfCapacity/README.md

 - Don't touch memory management threads or anything related to memory or I/O, just CPU, GPU, and Scheduler.
 Leave this work to the SkyScene Add-on, separating responsibilities between modules more efficiently.
 - Depending on device compatibility, use SkiaHWUI+SkiaThreaded for older devices and Vulkan for modern devices.
 This allows the GPU to be fully utilized for graphics performance.
 - Improve the stability of the display refresh rate for energy efficiency and to avoid variations that may be perceived by the user.
-- Develop "Golden SOCs", which are a way to signal that an Uperf-compatible SOC has a "perfect" power model (perfectly balanced between efficiency and performance simultaneously).

 ## 下载